zach030/tycho-protocol-sdk/docs/logic/vm-integration/ethereum-solidity.md

 #### Price (optional)

-Calculates pair prices for specified amounts (optional).
+Calculates pool prices for specified amounts (optional).

 The returned prices should include all protocol fees, in case the fee is dynamic, the returned price is expected to include the minimum fee.&#x20;